 The Online Graduate Certificate from Penn Engineering Online is a for-credit credential that will produce an academic transcript and paper certificate.
 To earn a certificate, students can take a maximum of four (4) course units.
-Two of these four course units may be double-counted from your Penn Engineering graduate degree program.
+Two of these four course units may be double-counted from your Penn Engineering graduate degree program (except for the Health Care and Technology certificate, wherein only one course, HCIN 6022, may double-count).

 Students may earn a maximum of two certificates.
 No course may be triple counted, i.e., counted for more than two credentials.